cloud-gov/cg-site/content/updates/2017-08-21-max-gov-migration-instructions.md

 Right now, there are two ways to log in to cloud.gov: either you use your agency’s credentials or a cloud.gov account.
 This change *only affects users with a cloud.gov account*.

 Soon, we will switch these users to use OMB MAX to log in to cloud.gov.
 We’re making this change to make managing your account easier for you and your agency.
+We don't have a definitive deadline yet but we will give you __at least three weeks notice__ before we make the switch.

 ## What does this mean for me?